 Annually, the Campus Safety department teams up with other departments or members of the community to provide trainings to faculty, staff and students.
-Below are the trainings and times of the year that they are made available to the campus community:
+Below are the trainings and some times of the year that they are made available to the campus community:

 - New student orientation table occupied by the Campus Safety training officer.
-Subject matter includes but is not limited to Campus Safety services, personal safety, how to report a crime/accident/incident, dangers of drug and alcohol use, selfdefense. - Title IX updates presented by the Title IX Coordinator to begin the fall term/school year. - Campus Safety and the Dean of Students provided "Run, Hide, Fight" presentations in fall term regarding active shooter scenarios and guidance for how to respond.
-The presentation was attended by faculty, staff and students. - The Dean of Students along with Student Health personnel provides information about personal safety and responsibility along with information about reporting crimes. - Student Health personnel providing a table and information session the spectrum of sexual harassment/assault. - "Social Norms" poster campaign regarding sexual assault and what to do if it happens to you or a friend. - Alcohol Awareness presentation was organized in March of 2016 by Student Health to discuss the harmful effects of alcohol and encourage designated drivers.
+Subject matter includes but is not limited to Campus Safety services, personal safety, how to report a crime/accident/incident, dangers of drug and alcohol use, self-defense. - Title IX updates presented by the Title IX Coordinator to begin the fall term/school year. - The Clackamas County Sheriff's Office presented an Active shooter "Run, Hide, Fight" training in January of 2017 for the Wilsonville campus.
+Faculty, staff and students were invited to attend. - The Dean of Students along with Student Health personnel provides information about personal safety and responsibility along with information about reporting crimes.
+This occurs in the fall term. - Student Health personnel providing a table and information session the spectrum of sexual harassment/assault. - "Social Norms" poster campaign regarding sexual assault and what to do if it happens to you or a friend. - Alcohol Awareness presentation by Student Health to discuss the harmful effects of alcohol and encourage designated drivers - Sexual Assault Survey/Sexual Responsibility Tabling by Student Health in January 31/February 01, 2017 - Responsible Employee training with Title IX Director Nicole Briggs in April of 2017. - Hunting Ground movie screening for the campus community in April of 2017